 Detect MSER features and return

-regions = detectMSERFeatures(I)example
+regions = detectMSERFeatures(I)

 regions = detectMSERFeatures(I,Name,Value)